-2.8 All employees
+2.9 All employees

 Have a responsibility to promote safeguarding to learners and employers; and to co-operate with management to ensure PTP offers a safe working environment for learners.
 All staff must abide by PTP's "Code of Professional Conduct" at all times, attend Safeguarding and Prevent training as requested, and follow PTP's Safeguarding Policy, particularly in terms of reporting safeguarding incidences and concerns and confronting bullying or harassment in any form.
+PTP has a zero tolerance to harassment of any kind in the workplace.